google/zetasql/docs/data-types.md

 All functions and operators that act on STRING values operate on Unicode characters rather than bytes.
-For example, functions like `SUBSTR` and `LENGTH` applied to STRING input count Unicode characters, not bytes.
-Comparisons are defined on Unicode characters.
-Comparisons for less than and `ORDER BY` compare character by character, and lower unicode code points are considered lower characters.
+For example, functions like `SUBSTR` and `LENGTH` applied to STRING input count the number of characters, not bytes.

+Each Unicode character has a numeric value called a code point assigned to it.
+Lower code points are assigned to lower characters.
+When characters are compared, the code points determine which characters are less than or greater than other characters.

 Most functions on STRING are also defined on BYTES.
 The BYTES version operates on raw bytes rather than Unicode characters.
 STRING and BYTES are separate types